Native American Student Engagement & Resources

 The Anishinaabe Student Leadership Camp at Grand Valley State University offers Native American/North American Indigenous high schools students an opportunity to build their future as leaders.
 This camp promotes cultural learning, preparation for college and a unique experience on GVSU’s campus.

-The Native American Maajtaadaa!
-Student Orientation is a three-day orientation designed to support students who identify with as Native American - to welcome you to campus, help you connect with fellow students, faculty and staff and navigate the many campus and community resources available to you.
+The Maajtaadaa!
+Orientation is a three-day orientation is for all students and designed to support students who identify with as Native American - to welcome you to campus, help you connect with fellow students, faculty and staff and navigate the many campus and community resources available to you.
 It takes place prior to Transitions: New Student Orientation.
+This program is intentionally designed to create culturally-responsive and educational spaces for our diverse communities.
+Programming is open to students regardless of race, ethnicity, national origin, or other protected identity.

 The Mno’chigewin: Native Student Success Program (designed for students who identify as Native American) is designed to create an environment where students can achieve their full potential at GVSU while being their full, authentic selves.
 This program is open to all students and is a reflection of our values of inclusiveness and diversity and our core mission of student success.